Eley Metrology provides a complete CMM inspection service offering fast turnaround and accurate analysis of manufactured

-As well as CMM inspection services, we also provide certification for production, development and educational establishments.
-Our coordinate measuring machines carry traceable verification certification via our UKAS Laboratory No 333, accredited to ISO 17025:2005.
+As well as CMM inspection services, we also provide inspection reports for production, development and educational establishments.
+Our coordinate measuring machines are supported by a UKAS Certificate of Calibration through our UKAS-accredited laboratory No 333.
 Performance Verification is in accordance with ISO 10360/2.
 All details of traceability are shown on our CMM inspection reports.

 We can also cater to customer-preferred methods of reporting for use with a number of methods and media.

 One-off and Multi-Batch CMM Inspection Services

 Eley has worked with a number of leading organisations providing solutions in a range of industry sectors, including rail, aerospace, automotive, manufacturing and many more.

 Our comprehensive subcontract CMM inspection services are available from one-off to multi-batch inspections within a temperature-stabilised environment.